BytemarkHosting/flexnbd-c/README.txt

 *--sock, -s SOCK*:
   The control socket of the local server to migrate from.
 Required.

+*--unlink, -u*:
+  Unlink the served file from the local filesystem after successfully mirroring.

 *--bind, -b BIND-ADDR*:
   The local address to bind to.
 You may need this if the remote server